LaunchCodeEducation/lchs/src/chapters/databases/project.rst

    The ``index.html`` template also includes comments describing how the page is put together.

-Each form is complete.
-However, none of them produce correct SQL strings yet, because the functions controlling the pages need to be finished.
+Each form is complete, but none of them produce correct SQL strings yet.
+The functions controlling the pages need to be finished.

 Your job is to fill in the missing pieces, starting with the easiest function.
 Be sure to follow the recommended order!
-Each task asks you to do a little more than the one that came before.
+Each part asks you to do a little more than the one that came before.

 The DELETE Form